-I used tempered glass pieces as an interesting inlay.
+I used tempered glass pieces as an interesting inlay for my outdoor kitchen.
 These are red and clear.
 They were sprinkled over the form and will be exposed during the grinding/polishing process.

 Not many pictures were taken during the pour.
 I was pretty busy :).
-I used Quikrete countertop mix along with liquid color.
-Charcoal / Black was the color of the tint.
-I used a large electric mixer from a neighbor, and we mixed 3 bags at a time.
+I used a Quikrete countertop mix along with liquid colour.
+Charcoal / Black was the colour of the tint.
+I used a large electric mixer from a neighbour, and we mixed 3 bags at a time.
 It was quite a process but it went very well.
 After allowing for a 7-day cure, the side forms were removed and the counter was flipped to begin grinding.

-I used an angle grinder that has a water port that shoots water into the center of the grinding pad.
-This keeps the area flushed.
+I used an angle grinder that has a water port that shoots water into the centre of the grinding pad.
+This keeps the area of the outdoor kitchen flushed.
 I started with a rough grinding wheel for rapid material removal to expose the aggregate and progressed up to 3000 grit with diamond pads.

 The finished product looks like glass.
-I found Cheng products late in the project and used Cheng spot filler, sealer, and concrete wax.
+I found Cheng products late in this outdoor kitchen project and used Cheng spot filler, sealer, and concrete wax.
 Their stuff is top-notch, and I will be using their products in my next home adventure.